Salzburg in Winter

 • Salzburg Christmas Market

-Salzburg offers a delightful mix of outdoor experiences, culture, and a festive atmosphere in winter:
+Salzburg offers a delightful mix of outdoor experiences, culture and a festive winter atmosphere:

 • Visit the Christmas markets